Forgot password

 Recommended Videos

-There are still gamers out there who never bought a Switch and may want to hold out for a Switch 2 due to its rumored backwards compatibility.
-And then there’s those who just want a replacement or small upgrade now, in which case an OLED seems in order.
+There are still gamers out there who have never bought a Switch and may want to hold out for the Switch 2 due to its confirmed backward compatibility.
+And then some just want a replacement or upgrade now, in which case an OLED seems in order.

-So, with an impending Switch 2 on the horizon, is a Switch OLED still a smart purchase?
-Well, it really depends what you’re after.
+The Nintendo Switch 2 is getting its own Direct showcase on April 2, leading many to speculate that the console will release sometime in the Fall.
+With a Switch 2 release likely happening later this year, is a Switch OLED still a smart purchase?
+Well, it really depends on what you’re after.
 If you don’t mind missing out on the next generation of game titles and the graphical upgrade brought about by a Switch 2, an OLED is a fine choice, especially if you’re already contemplating a regular Switch.

 Why you should consider a Switch OLED in 2025

 If you’re considering whether to buy a regular Switch versus an OLED, the $50 difference really gives the enhanced OLED an edge.
-Switch OLED retails for $349 while the Switch still goes for $299.
-Although the Switch never had a price cut during its lifecycle, it is possible it gets cut when the Switch 2 releases—though it’s unlikely based on Nintendo’s track record.
+Switch OLED retails for $349, while the Switch still goes for $299.
+Although the Switch never had a price cut during its lifecycle, it may get cut when the Switch 2 releases—though it’s unlikely based on Nintendo’s track record.

 Entering a shrine on the overworld in TotK